ucsb-cs56/w20/_lab/lab02.md

 # Grading Rubric:

-* (20 pts) Having a repo with the correct name in the correct organization
+* (10 pts) Having a repo with the correct name in the correct organization
 * (20 pts) Having a running web app at <tt>https://cs56-{{site.qxx}}-<i>githubid</i>-{{page.num}}.herokuapp.com</tt>
 * (20 pts) Running web app has the correct "new" content as specified in Step 6
 * (20 pts) Test cases are updated for new content, and they pass (Step 7)
 * (10 pts) There is a post on Gauchospace that has the correct content
 * (10 pts) The links on Gauchospace are clickable links (to make it easier to test your app)
+* (10 pts) README has links to javadoc, and javadoc is accesssible on GitHub pages